Important: This version of the e-Laws website will be upgraded to a new version in the coming weeks.

 i. the fee set out opposite the date in Column 4 of Table 1 for each additional attendant beyond the first two attendants, and

-ii. subject to paragraph 7, an allowance for necessary travel of each of the additional attendants over the distance to and from the location or locations where they provide the service and calculated at the rate of,
+ii. an allowance for necessary travel of each of the additional attendants over the distance to and from the location or locations where they provide the service, determined, per additional vehicle required, in accordance with section 5.1.

 Additional fees